Skip to content

 filepath.parent.mkdir(parents=True, exist_ok=True)

-# Apply pretty display if requested
+# Apply pretty display formatting

-df_to_export = self.get_pretty_display() if self.pretty_display else self.df
+df_to_export = self.get_pretty_display()

 # Export to Excel